eformat/argocd-team-topologies/README.md

 ## Introduction

-In [Team Topologies](https://teamtopologies.com/) the `Product Team` is a stream aligned team that focusses on application(s) that compose a business service.
+In [Team Topologies](https://teamtopologies.com/) the `Product Team` is a `Stream Aligned` team that focusses on application(s) that compose a business service.

-The `Platform Team` is usually composed of Infra-Ops-SRE folks that help provision infrastructure in a `self-service` fashion for the varying product teams.
+The `Platform Team` is usually composed of Infra-Ops-SRE-Data folks that help provision infrastructure in a `self-service` fashion for the varying product teams.

 The interaction between these two teams is commonly an `API` - that is the platform team provide services that the product teams can consume in a self-service manner.